sagecontinuum/sage-storage-loader/README.md

 # Integration testing for OSN with Minio

-We can stand up an integration testing environment using Docker Compose:
+We can stand up an integration testing environment using Docker Compose in `/test/s3`:

 ```sh
 docker-compose up -d --build
 docker-compose logs -f
 ```

-Test uploads can be generated using `tools/generate-data-dir.py`.
+Test uploads can be generated using `tools/generate-data-dir.py`. *Make sure you move the test data to `/test/s3`*

 ```sh
 # generate 100 test uploads into the default test-data dir